HL7/fhir-specialty-rx/input/pages/workflow.md

 #### "Unsolicited" workflow containing a predefined set of request information

 In this scenario, a Prescriber System sends information related to a specialty medication prescription previously sent to the Third Party System.
-The Prescriber System collects patient information associated with the prescription and initiates a Specialty Rx Proactive Data message containing that information.
+The Prescriber System collects patient information associated with the prescription and initiates a Specialty Rx Query Response - Unsolicited message containing that information.

 #### "Solicited" workflow requesting an ad-hoc set of information